Wisconsin DOC says it doesn't know how 3 more prisoners contracted COVID-19

 The Wisconsin Department of Corrections said Wednesday that it doesn’t know how three more inmates in its prison system contracted the COVID-19 coronavirus.

-Last Thursday, DOC confirmed its first case of a prisoner with the virus.
-On Sunday, it confirmed three more inmates tested positive for COVID-19.
+DOC confirmed its first case of a prisoner with the virus April 2.
+On Sunday, it confirmed three more inmates had tested positive.

-When asked how, when and where the other three inmates may have come into contact with COVID-19, Neal wouldn't go into detail.

-"We are unable to speculate as to how these individuals may have contracted the virus, but can confirm they have not left the institutions recently," Neal said in a Wednesday email.
+As for the other three inmates, Neal said, “We are unable to speculate as to how these individuals may have contracted the virus, but can confirm they have not left the institutions recently.”

-One of the three new cases was also at Columbia Correctional Institution, where the first prisoner tested positive.
+One of the three new cases was also at Columbia Correctional Institution.
 Three employees there have also tested positive for the disease.

 The other two inmates with COVID-19 are at Oshkosh Correctional Institution.
-No DOC staff at that facility have reported testing positive for the virus, so it's unclear how COVID-19 may have gotten into the facility.
-The testing information on DOC's employees is self-reported.
+No DOC staff at that facility have reported testing positive, so it’s unclear how COVID-19 may have gotten into the facility.
+The testing information on DOC’s employees is self-reported.

-All of the inmates who have tested positive for the new coronavirus are in isolation and being closely monitored by medical professionals, Neal said.
+All of the inmates who have tested positive are being closely monitored in isolation by medical professionals, Neal said.

-If a corrections staff member becomes infected with COVID-19, they are not allowed to return to work until they are a free of a fever and respiratory symptoms for at least three days, DOC says on its website.
+If a corrections staff member becomes infected, they are not allowed to return to work until they are a free of a fever and respiratory symptoms for at least three days, DOC says on its website.

-In addition to the three staff members at Columbia, four employees at the Milwaukee Secure Detention Facility and one at the Waupun Correctional Institution had tested positive for COVID-19 as of Wednesday — a total of eight prison staffers.
+In addition to the three staff members at Columbia, four employees at the Milwaukee Secure Detention Facility and one at the Waupun Correctional Institution had tested positive for COVID-19 as of Wednesday.

 Three additional DOC employees who tested positive worked within a Milwaukee office of the Division of Community Corrections, which supervises offenders who are out in the community being monitored on probation, parole or extended supervision.

-So far, DOC has completed 88 tests for COVID-19 in prisoners and 52 of them have come back negative, according to DOC's testing dashboard that was last updated Tuesday.
+So far, DOC has completed 88 tests for COVID-19 in prisoners and 52 of them have come back negative, according to DOC’s testing dashboard, which was last updated Tuesday.
 Results are still pending for 32 of the tests.

-Melvin Boone, a prisoner at Thompson Correctional Center in Dane County, told the Wisconsin State Journal via an inmate messaging system that he was frustrated because inmates are essentially "unsheltered in place" while they are in the state's prison facilities.
+Melvin Boone, a prisoner at Thompson Correctional Center near Deerfield, told the State Journal via an inmate messaging system that he was frustrated because inmates are essentially “unsheltered in place.”

 “With the daily threat of staff coming to work each day in prisons across the state, it isn’t a question of if there will be an outbreak but when,” Boone said.

-Last week, DOC also announced it would release 1,148 people with non-violent misdemeanors who were being held because of probation or parole violations.
-It also said it would release an unspecified number of non-violent prisoners who had less than one year of their sentence left and will now be monitored on community supervision.
+Last week, DOC announced it would release 1,148 people with nonviolent misdemeanors who were being held because of probation or parole violations.
+It also said it would release an unspecified number of nonviolent prisoners who had less than one year of their sentences left and will now be monitored on community supervision.
 An additional 65 offenders who were participating in an Alternative for Revocation program at the Milwaukee Secure Detention Facility were also released.

 On Tuesday, DOC announced that it is permitting and encouraging staff to wear cloth face masks.